 Health Care Reform

-The Affordable Care Act requires most individuals in the United States (including children) to have some form of qualifying health insurance or pay a penalty in the form of a tax.
-In 2014, the penalty and requirements are as follows:
+The Affordable Care Act (ACA) requires most individuals in the United States (including children) to have some form of qualifying health insurance or pay a penalty in the form of a tax.

-- Employer-sponsored health insurance, such as the medical coverage offered by Lowe’s, will satisfy this coverage requirement.
-Certain government-sponsored coverage, such as Medicare, Medicaid, and the CHIP program (Children’s Health Insurance Program) will also satisfy the requirement for those who are eligible.
-Qualifying individual coverage will also count.
+Employer-sponsored health insurance, such as the medical coverage offered by Lowe’s, satisfies ACA’s coverage requirement.
+Certain government-sponsored coverage, such as Medicare, Medicaid, and the CHIP program (Children’s Health Insurance Program), as well as qualifying individual coverage, will also satisfy the requirement for those who are eligible.

-Additionally, during Part-Time Annual Enrollment in June 2014, part-time employees will be able to enroll in a Preventive or Preventive Plus plan that will be effective from August 1, 2014 to December 31, 2014.
-The Preventive and Preventive Plus plans both meet minimum essential coverage and will satisfy the individual mandate penalty.
-However, these plans may not meet the minimum value standard and therefore part-time employees could still be eligible for a subsidy if they choose to enroll in the state or federal marketplace.
+However, these plans may not meet the minimum value standard.
+This means part-time employees could still be eligible for a subsidy if they choose to enroll in the state or federal marketplace.
 Please see the medical page for more information about these plans.

 Please see the Health Insurance Marketplace Notice for additional information regarding the marketplace, eligibility rules for Lowe’s benefits, and most details employees will need to assist with their application.
 Please also review the Health Care Reform frequently asked questions.